knix008/LVGL/Qwerty/README.md

 2. Check that `lvgl/` directory contains LVGL v9.x
 3. Run `make clean` and then `make`
 4. Check compiler flags support C11 standard

+### Build System Issues

+**If builds are slow:**
+- The first build compiles all LVGL files (normal)
+- Subsequent builds should be fast (only changed files)
+- Use `make clean` only when needed for fresh start

+**If object files persist:**
+- Run `make clean` to remove all object files including LVGL
+- The improved clean target removes both application and library object files

 ## Korean Composition Details